 Guests remind us that we are not a life unto ourselves.
 There is a kind of implosion that can happen, whether subtle or not, in a life together when this life does not have enough outside influence.
 The gift of guests can refocus community members away from themselves.
 This can be refreshing and humbling.
 A commitment to the needs and practicality of guests can short circuit egoic focus.

 Guests remind us that, ultimately, community is not self-serving.
 Community serves the needs of the society and culture it is a part of.
 Benedict reminds us here that Jesus has identified himself with the guest as a stranger in their human need.
 Christ abides in the uniqueness of each person, and in their circumstance.
-To turn them away, to ignore their needs, is to close our selves off from the union-in-being that each person is with the divine life.
-In not receiving a guest community does itself real damage: we forget who we are.
+To turn them away, to ignore their needs, is to close ourselves off from the union-in-being that each person is with the divine life.
+In not receiving a guest, community does itself real damage: we can forget who we are.

 Why would Benedict ask guests and community to pray together first before the intimacy of a kiss of peace?
 There is a realization here that we can be deceived; we can misperceive intentions and action, seeing and feeling according to desire rather than the life of love.
 A kiss or a hug from someone new could set this in motion.

-Attraction is sometimes a tinsel fleeting.
+Attraction is sometimes fleeting tinsel.
 Love is not tinsel; love is more akin to gold.
-Community is a place to experience the difference between tinsel and gold.
-Gold, of course, can manifest in community, however its showing requires time, discernment, and patience.
+Community can be a place to experience the difference between tinsel and gold.
+Gold, of course, manifests in community, however its showing requires time, discernment, and patience.
 Often the loving thing to do is to not act on attraction, waiting instead to see what the everyday life of community together will do with this attraction.
 Here there is an opportunity to experience the variations of love and desire.

 This waiting can be a challenge.
 Waiting here is all about respecting the life of communal relating, as well as learning the gentle art of getting to know someone in a kind and loving way.
 All will be well because once gold is discovered, it lasts and has its place in the communal life – it is a blessing for everyone.
 Sometimes attraction becoming gold is the stranger community is asked to receive.

-And when was it that we saw you a stranger and welcomed you, or naked and gave you clothing?
-And when was it that we saw you sick or in prison and visited you?’
-And the king will answer them, ‘Truly I tell you, just as you did it to one of the least of these who are members of my family, you did it to me.’
-(Matthew 25:38-40, NRSV)
+“When did we see you a stranger welcome you, need clothes and we clothed you?
+When did we see you sick or in prison and go to you?”
+And the King will answer, “Amen, I say to you, in so far as you did this to one of the least of these brothers or sisters of mine, you did it to me.”’
+(Matthew 25:38-40, RNJB)